 The best headphones with a mic for voice and video calls show how tech you'd normally associate with sound output alone can have a secret talent for two-way communications.
 It’s extremely common nowadays for headphones, especially the best wireless headphones and the best wireless earbuds, to have microphones built into the headset.

 As such, they’re incredibly easy to use for calls on whatever device — phone or computer — you have them connected to.
 However, not all headphones are created equal, and even some high-end models can disappoint with low mic clarity of spotty connectivity.
 Save yourself some trouble and just consult our list below, where we’ve gathered the best headphones with a mic for voice and video calls that we’ve tested.

 - Our picks of the best microphones overall

-- The best microphones for gaming, streaming and podcasting right now
+- The best USB microphones for PCs and laptops

 What are the best headphones with a mic for voice and video calls?

 Not every single pair of headphones has a mic — audiophile models like the Focal Clear might not see the need — but there are lots of great options to choose from.
 Bose has the honor of producing both the best over-ear headphones for calls and an extremely capable pair of wireless earbuds: the Bose 700 and the Bose QuietComfort Earbuds respectively.
 These both use intelligent microphone arrays that minimize the amount of ambient noise that could interfere with how you sound on the other end of the line.

 Our third pick is the AirPods Max.
 This ranks highly on our rankings of the best headphones overall, and its crisp call quality is one of the reasons why.
 The AirPods Max cuts out more background noise than other AirPods models, and can even help you hear yourself, so you can be sure that you’re coming through loud and clear.